multiformats/clj-multihash/README.md

 true
 ```

-Decoding is implemented as the `Decodable` protocol, so it can be extended to
+Decoding is implemented as the protocol `multihash.core/Decodable`, so it can be extended to
 other data source types like `java.io.InputStream`.

 ## License